vg-json-data/sm-json-data/strats.md

 - If `mode` is "direct", then it can only match with a `leaveWithGModeSetup`.
 If `mode` is "indirect", then it can only match with a `leaveWithGMode`.

 When matching with a `leaveWithGModeSetup`, a `comeInWithGMode` has implicit requirements:
-- The tech requirement `canEnterGMode`.
+- The tech requirement `canGMode`.
 - The requirement `h_heatedGMode` if either the previous room or current room is heated.
 - The `XRayScope` item requirement.
 - A requirement to have at least 1 reserve energy.